yugabyte/platform-go-client/docs/UpdatePitrConfigParams.md

 ### NewUpdatePitrConfigParams

-`func NewUpdatePitrConfigParams(creatingUser Users, platformUrl string, platformVersion string, sleepAfterMasterRestartMillis int32, sleepAfterTServerRestartMillis int32, ) *UpdatePitrConfigParams`
+`func NewUpdatePitrConfigParams(creatingUser Users, platformUrl string, sleepAfterMasterRestartMillis int32, sleepAfterTServerRestartMillis int32, ) *UpdatePitrConfigParams`

 NewUpdatePitrConfigParams instantiates a new UpdatePitrConfigParams object This constructor will assign default values to properties that have it defined,